Intuit App Partner Program FAQ

 The Intuit App Partner Program is a transformative update to our platform, designed to accommodate partners of all sizes with different levels of engagement.
 It introduces four distinct partner tiers, with a set of benefits tailored to different levels of engagement.
 The program introduces an improved developer experience, access to new APIs, go-to-market support, and the implementation of platform service fees*.

-When will the Intuit App Partner Program officially launch?
+When did the Intuit App Partner Program officially launch?

-Will all apps automatically be part of the Intuit App Partner Program?
+Are all apps automatically part of the Intuit App Partner Program?
 Can I opt out?

-All apps will automatically be enrolled in the Intuit App Partner Program.
-Currently, there’s no method to opt out, but the Builder tier will be an entirely uncharged tier.
-However, the Builder tier is subject to a capped limit of API calls.
+All apps are automatically enrolled in the Intuit App Partner Program at the Builder tier.
+Currently, there’s no method to opt out, but the Builder tier is an uncharged tier.
+However, the Builder tier is subject to a capped limit of CorePlus API calls.

 My team has a strategic integration with Intuit.
 Will my app be subject to platform fees as part of the Intuit App Partner Program?